i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 To have a clean start, this setting automatically sets all users to the status normal before synchronization.

-This is helpful in case users were accidentally archived or deleted before.
+This is helpful in case users were accidentally archived or deleted before.<br>
 Note that this only works with NDS & OpenLDAP, as it is always enabled in Active Directory!

 We should be aware that with NDS or OpenLDAP it is currently not possible to identify deleted users to archive them later.
 Users are then always activated!